julienkellerhals/klimadaten-api/readme.md

 ---

-### New credentials
+### New login information

-In case of blocked idaweb credentials in code
+In the case of a blocked idaweb account

 1. Open [webscraping.py](webscraping.py)
-2. Change credentials at the start of the file
+2. Change the login information at the start of the file

 ## How it works